odisseus/sherlock/bash/README.txt

 - query epsg.io for PL 2000 coords
 - save in fix.txt, join to final.txt

-Run ./analyze.sh to better see the unmached data

-Cleanup algorithm is in ./clean.sh
+./analyze.sh was used in the decelopment, not working, leaving just in case